-The BC U18 Championships shall be an open girls' and open boys' event in Richmond from December 27th- December 31st, 2022.
-The format will be a triple knockout preliminary round and the playoff format will be based upon the total number of entries (see chart under rule 8H of the 2023 Curl BC General Rules).
+The BC U18 Championships shall be an open girls' and open boys' event in Victoria from December 27-31, 2023.
+The preliminary round and playoff format will be determined by Curl BC based upon the total number of entries.
 Games will be 8 ends in length.
-The successful boys' and girls' teams will represent BC at the 2023 U18 Nationals, February 5-11th, 2023 in Timmons, Ontario.
+The successful boys' and girls' teams will represent BC at the 2024 U18 Nationals, February 5-10, 2024 in Ottawa.